 Think about the list of activities that you and your children are involved in.
 Why are they involved in each activity?
 Is it because they have a passion for it or is it because they needed to have a more rounded activity schedule?
 Let your child choose a few activities that they feel drawn to.
 Let them explore their passions, but don’t sign them up for every activity there is.
 Teach them to pick and choose their priorities when choosing activities.
 Doing one thing and doing it well is different from doing several things that there isn’t a passion for.

 The same that applies for your children and their activities should apply to yours as well.
 Learn to say no. If you are already committed to several activities and are stressed for time, do you really need to participate in one more activity?
 Learning to say no and to weed through the activities you already do will help cut down on your stress.
+You may also find CBD helps reduce the amount of time you spend stressed out.
+If this of interest to you then you will love this fascinating Medterra CBD oil review courtesy of HerbMighty.

 A less stressed parent makes a less stressed child.
 Our moods and behaviors are often reflected in our children.
 Leading by example is a wonderful motto to live by.
 Our children see how we deal with stress and emulate it.
 Wading through our activities and learning to say no are only two activities.
 Another one would be to learn to slow down and enjoy family time.